-This is a continuation of the first post found here.
+This is a continuation of the first post.

-Writing the first part has been a very rewarding experience.
-I’m re-learning how valuable teaching is for both the writer and reader.
+Writing the first part of this series has been a very rewarding experience.
+I’m re-learning how valuable teaching is for both the writer and the reader.

 Adding a dedicated trash train was long overdue.
-Previously the seed train doubled as my trash train.
-Over-filling the seed module manifest would leave little to no room to return items to base.
+Previously, the seed train doubled as my trash train.
+Over-filling the seed module’s manifest would leave little to no room to return items to base.

-During base expansion I create and destroy many of these logistic stations.
-Waiting for stations to deconstruct to move the perimeter wall or clean up my rail network cost me hours of wait time & round trips.
+During base expansion, I create and destroy many of these logistic stations.
+Waiting for stations to deconstruct so I could move the perimeter wall or clean up my rail network cost me hours of wait time and round trips.

-This would replace the seed train stop with dedicated trash trains.
-However, this worked best when I was destroying the outpost, in others it required manual fixups.
-There is no substitute for building this feature directly into the outpost:
+This would replace the seed train stop with a dedicated trash train.
+However, this worked best when I was destroying an outpost; in other cases, it required manual fixups.
+There’s no substitute for building this feature directly into the outpost:

-I’m using a new trick here too: buffer chests to replace the requester and steel chests.
-These have a major advantage over the prior setup as they allow the player logistics, construction robots and regular logistics (assemblers, smelters) to pull from the trash chests while a train is en-route.
+I’m using a new trick here, too: buffer chests to replace the requester and steel chests.
+These have a major advantage over the prior setup, as they allow player logistics, construction robots, and regular logistics (assemblers, smelters) to pull from the trash chests while a train is en route.

-I frequently found that when refactoring outposts I would flush all my beacons, modules and assemblers through the trash circuit.
-When using using requester and steel chests I would be unable to use those items again until a resupply train arrives (the trash items would be loaded then unloaded immediately, still a PITA).
+I frequently found that when refactoring outposts, I would flush all my beacons, modules, and assemblers through the trash circuit.
+When using requester and steel chests, I was unable to use those items again until a resupply train arrived (the trash items would be loaded and then unloaded immediately—still a PITA).

 Using buffer chests in set-requests

-The trash inserters do not need to overlap with the module slot inserter alignments so I found there was room for another 4 unloaders (from 4 to 8).
+The trash inserters don’t need to overlap with the module slot inserter alignments, so I found there was room for another four unloaders (from four to eight).

 , >1.0M